-Seniors can enroll in Medicare Part A as the benefits are free after having worked for at least ten years.
+You can enroll in Part A as the benefits are free after having worked for at least ten years.

-Beneficiaries may be able to save by using Medicare Part A hospital benefits if the group health insurance deductible is higher than the Part A deductible.
+Beneficiaries may be able to save by using Part A hospital benefits if the group health insurance deductible is higher than the Part A deductible.

 Delay Part B and Part D Enrollment

 Group health insurance already pays for outpatient benefits and prescriptions.
 It won’t make sense to have Medicare Part B and D benefits when you already have those through the employer.

-Once turning 65, seniors can choose to delay their enrollment without having to pay the Part B penalty.
-Once you retire or quit, your employer provides a letter stating you’re no longer covered with the group health insurance.
+Once turning 65, you can choose to delay their enrollment without having to pay the Part B penalty.
+Once you retire or quit, your employer provides a letter stating you’re no longer with the group health insurance.

 Medicare will then let you enroll for their Part B and Part D benefits as you would during your Initial Enrollment Period.

 Leaving your Group Health Insurance Benefits

 Employees can choose to leave their group health insurance benefits and have Medicare serve as their primary insurance coverage when they terminate the employer plan.

 You’ll want to factor in your group health insurance’s deductible, copayments, and medication coverage.
 Also, consider the size of your employer; talking with the benefits administrator at the office where you work can be helpful.